qgroom/ias-dwc-proposal/proposal.md

 ##Justification

 Many species checklists express whether a taxon occurs in a region at the time of publication or whether it has become extinct.
 The most obvious field for this information is **occurrenceStatus**, but currently the DwC documentation only suggests “present” and “absent” as example field entries.
 However, presence and absence can equally be expressed using the field **individualCount** or **organismQuantity** and **organismQuantityType** terms.
-We suggest that **individualCount**, **organismQuantity** and **organismQuantityType** are best used to indicate the presence or absence of a taxon during a surveying event.
+We suggest that **individualCount**, **organismQuantity** and **organismQuantityType** are best used to indicate the presence or absence of a taxon during a surveying event or observation.
 In contrast **occurrenceStatus** is best used in the context of a checklist where the assessment comes from a reasoned analysis of the evidence that leads to the assignment of presence or extinction.

 ##Definition